 Shipments sent by air may require less and lighter packaging than when shipped by sea.
 As well as being easier and more convenient, this can also reduce the cost of sending your shipment, including the actual cost of shipping and the labour and material costs involved in packing and unpacking.

-An experienced freight forwarder such as John Good Logistics will be able to present you with all of the pros and cons of each shipping method so that you can make an informed decision based on total cost, reliability, security and speed.
+An outstanding freight forwarding company such as John Good Logistics will be able to present you with all of the pros and cons of each shipping method so that you can make an informed decision based on total cost, reliability, security and speed.